nikopetr/8-puzzle-solver/README.md

 C++ code contents :

-1.A State Class which represents any state of the 8-puzzle.
+- A State Class which represents any state of the 8-puzzle.
-2.Main Class which has the implemented algorithms and runs with an example.
+- Main Class which has the implemented algorithms and runs with an example.